Introduction to cookies:

 When any web page application writes a cookie it gets saved in a text file on user hard disk drive.
 The path where the cookies get stored depends upon the browser.
 Different browsers store a cookie in different paths.

-The below-mentioned paths are examples where cookies are stored:
+The below-mentioned paths are examples of where cookies are stored:

 Internet Explorer: “C:\Users\username\AppData\Roaming\Microsoft\Windows\Cookies”.